» Policies «

 Part 2.
 Membership: Rochester Community and Technical College shall have membership in the Minnesota College Athletic Conference (MCAC) and shall be affiliated with the National Junior College Athletic Association (NJCAA).

 Part 4.
-Physicals: Students are required to have a physical examination PRIOR to being issued any equipment or participation in any college athletic program, including PRACTICE!
+Physicals: Students are required to have a physical examination prior to being issued any equipment or participation in any college athletic program, including practice.
 Students are responsible for acquiring a physical exam at their own expense.
-The RCTC Health Services provides athletic physicals by a licensed nurse practitioner during the academic year (September through mid-May) for a nominal fee.
+The RCTC Health Services provides athletic physicals during the academic year (September through mid-May) for a nominal fee.
 Appointments are required and must be made in advance by contacting Health Services.
 Physical exams are only good for one year from the date of exam and must be renewed annually.
-The college MUST have a copy of the physical on file in the athletic training room office before any student will be allowed to practice or participate in scrimmages/games.
+The College MUST have a copy of the physical on file in the athletic training room office before any student will be allowed to practice or participate in scrimmages/games.

 Part 6.
-Injuries: The college Athletic Trainer has the authority to determine who may or may not participate and to what extent when they have been injured.
-Injured athletes will be required to follow the rehabilitation program set up by our athletic trainer and to attend all scheduled treatment sessions.
-All injuries must be immediately reported to the athletic trainer.
-The college cannot be held responsible for any medical treatment a student-athlete may obtain if he/she fails to report them.
+Injuries: The College Athletic Trainer has the authority to determine who may or may not participate and to what extent when they have been injured.
+Injured athletes will be required to follow the rehabilitation program set up by the Athletic Trainer and to attend all scheduled treatment sessions.
+All injuries must be immediately reported to the Athletic Trainer.

 Part 7.
 Equipment: Students participating in intercollegiate athletics will be responsible for all equipment issued to them.
-Holds will be placed on all records and athletic awards until all equipment has been accounted for.
+Holds will be placed on all records and athletic awards for all equipment for which not accounted.

 Part 8.
 Travel.

-Subpart A. Coaches and student athletes MUST travel with the team to all competitions.
+Subpart A. Coaches and student athletes, in good standing, must travel with the team to all competitions, unless restricted to do so because of NJCAA or MCAC sanction(s).

-Subpart B. Personal cars may only be driven with the approval of the Head Coach and the Athletic Coordinator.
-If such permission has been granted, then the private vehicle must follow the team vehicle(s) to and from the site of competition unless permission is granted by the Head Coach and Athletic Coordinator.
+Subpart B. Personal cars may only be driven with the approval of the Head Coach and the Athletic Director.
+If such permission has been granted, then the private vehicle must follow the team vehicle(s) to and from the site of competition unless permission is granted by the Head Coach and Athletic Director.

-Subpart C. Student athletes MUST travel back to the college with the team unless they have had prior approval to leave with their parents or spouse from the opponent's site.
-All requests for students returning with parents or spouse must be submitted a minimum of one (1) day prior to departure on the appropriate Travel Release Form, and must be approved by the Head Coach and the Athletic Coordinator.
+Subpart C. Student athletes MUST travel back to the college with the team unless they have had prior approval to leave with their parent/guardian or partner/spouse from the opponent's site.
+All requests for students returning with parents or spouse must be submitted a minimum of one (1) day prior to departure on the appropriate Travel Release Form(s), and must be approved by the Head Coach and the Athletic Director.

-Subpart D. The college prohibits the unlawful possession, use or distribution of drugs and alcohol by students and employees on the college premises, or in conjunction with any college sponsored activity or event, whether on or off campus.
+Subpart D. The College prohibits the unlawful possession, use or distribution of drugs and alcohol by students and employees on the College premises, or in conjunction with any college sponsored activity or event, whether on or off campus.
 There shall be no transporting or use of recreational drugs while traveling with any college athletic team by anybody in the official traveling party.
-The college will impose sanctions on students and employees who violate this policy.
+The “official traveling party” consists of coaches, athletes, volunteers, and the Athletic Department staff.
+The College will impose sanctions on students and employees who violate this policy.

-Subpart E. Coaches and athletes represent the college, the athletic department and the college community.
-The college expects appropriate conduct by everyone in the official traveling party.
+Subpart E. The official traveling party represents the College, the athletic department and the College community.
+The College expects appropriate conduct by everyone in the official traveling party.

-Subpart F. When lodging is involved, the college will take care of room charges only.
-Telephone, pay TV or other costs are the responsibility of the occupants of the room.
-Any room damages shall be the responsibility of the occupant.
+Subpart F. When lodging is involved, the College will take care of room charges only.
+Telephone, pay TV or other costs are the responsibility of the occupant(s) of the room.
+Any room damages shall be the responsibility of the occupant(s).
 Violators will not be allowed to participate in any further practices or contests and a hold shall be placed on the students’ records until full restitution is received.

 Part 10.
 Release of Information.
 In an effort to assist students in their academic endeavors and to make sure they are receiving proper medical care, students are required to sign an Academic Release and Medical Release form.